HISPlayer/UnityWebGL-SDK/playing-ads.md

   - IMA
   - NONE
 - IMA Config:
   - Ad Tag Uri: Advertisement URL that is going to be played.
 VAST, VPAID, VMAP are supported.
-If IMA is ad mode is used this parameter is mandatory.
+If the IMA ad mode is used this parameter is mandatory.
   - Enable Vpaid: Enables the usage of VPAID.
 The ads mode must be IMA.
   - Page Url: Adds a parameter to the ad request to keep track of the domain that sent the request.
 For targeting purposes.
 The ad mode must be IMA.
 - DAI Config :